How do I make an appointment?

 Do you treat stuttering?

 While all Speech Language Pathologists are trained to assess and treat a wide variety of speech and language related disorders including stuttering, in our professional practice we may choose to focus on one or two areas to the exclusion of others.
 I have chosen to work in the areas of accent, voice, speech and professional communication.
 I have also worked extensively with adults who have neurogenic speech and language disorders.
-If you are seeking a Speech Language Pathologist to assist with a stuttering or disfluency problem please go to the OSLA or CASLPO websites.
+If you are seeking a Speech Language Pathologist to assist with a stuttering or disfluency problem please go to the CASLPO website.
 There are links there to help you find a private practitioner who works in the area you need.

 Do you treat children?

 At ClearSpeech we work with adults 18 or over.
 Children learn differently than adults and need to work with an SLP (Speech Language Pathologist) who has made a choice to specialize in this area.
-If you are seeking a Speech Language Pathologist to assist with a problem your child has with speech or language please go to the OSLA or CASLPO websites.
+If you are seeking a Speech Language Pathologist to assist with a problem your child has with speech or language please go to the CASLPO website.
 Use the links to help you find a an SLP who works in the area you need.

 Where are you located?